Netflix holds its own in the streaming wars – for now

 “Netflix’s scale allows it to reach mass audiences, which makes it easier for them to create hits when compared to newcomers to the market,” EMarketer analyst Eric Haggstrom said.

 Netflix’s most popular plan costs $13 a month, far more than competitors from Disney, Apple and Quibi.
-But it’s price is comparable to HBO Now, and it boasts one of the largest libraries of TV shows and movies, not to mention regularly updated original shows.
+But its price is comparable to HBO Now, and it boasts one of the largest libraries of TV shows and movies, not to mention regularly updated original shows.

+Hastings reiterated that Netflix isn’t interested in introducing ads.
+Noting that the digital advertising market is dominated by companies such as Google, Amazon and Facebook, he said, “there’s not easy money there.”

+It’s also less controversial to avoid digital advertising and the scrutiny around companies making customers’ personal information that comes with it, he said.

-In its quarterly letter to shareholders, the company took note of the increased competition, saying it was in its “early stages.”
-Netflix included a chart of Google search trends that showed people searching more often for “The Witcher” compared to competing shows including “The Mandalorian,” “The Morning Show” and “Jack Ryan,” from Disney, Apple and Amazon, respectively.
+In its quarterly letter to shareholders, Netflix included a chart of Google search trends that showed people searching more often for “The Witcher” than for competing shows including “The Mandalorian,” “The Morning Show” and “Jack Ryan,” from Disney, Apple and Amazon, respectively.

 In the U.S., Netflix added 420,000 subscribers, below its own estimates.
 Growth in its home country has been slowing in the last year, partly because most people in the U.S. who want Netflix already subscribe.